tonnycao/flask-Jinja2-tutorial/README.md

-# Python/Flask Tutorial for Visual Studio Code
+# Python/Flask Jinja2 Tutorial

-* This sample contains the completed program from the tutorial, make sure to visit the link: [Using Flask in Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-flask).
-Intermediate steps are not included.
+* This sample contains the completed program from the tutorial.

 * It also contains the *Dockerfile* and *uwsgi.ini* files necessary to build a container with a production server.
-The resulting image works both locally and when deployed to Azure App Service.
-See [Deploy Python using Docker containers](https://code.visualstudio.com/docs/python/tutorial-deploy-containers).

 * To run the app locally:
   1. Run the command `cd hello_app`, to change into the folder that contains the Flask app.